raspberrypilearning/morse-code-virtual-radio/WORKSHEET.md

 The `morse_code_lookup` variable is a python *dictionary* object.
 A dictionary works using keys and values.
 For every key there is a corresponding value.
 You could create a dictionary to translate between say English and French.
 The key could be *Hello* and the value would be *Bonjour*.
 Here we're going to use it to translate between the sequence of dots and dashes and their corresponding letter.

 For example `-.-.` is the letter `C`.
-The `try_decode` function at the bottom can be used to test to see if a dot dash sequence is valid and translate it into its corresponding letter.
+The `try_decode` function at the bottom can be used to check that a dot-dash sequence is valid and, if so, translate it into the corresponding letter.

 Press `Ctrl - X` to quit from editing without saving.
+Now lets go back to editing our main program, enter the following command:

+`nano morse-code.py`